g-kanoufi/wp-cleanup-and-basic-functions/README.md

 Initial Release

 ## Upgrade Notice ##

+### 2.0 ###
+Major refactor of the plugin, all code have been cleaned, also thickbox for Media upload has been changed with wp.media || Warning you might have to reset your login logo

 ### 1.0.1 ###
 Many small bug and notices have been resolved, make sure to update your plugin